The Arrow-Cross (Nyilas) Government

 Sunday, 22 October

-We wake up to another air raid.
-It is very cold outside.
-New posters in the streets announce that all Jewish men 16-60 and Jewish women 16-40 must enlist for 3 days, starting October 23rd, 8 am.
+We woke up to another air raid.
+It was very cold outside.
+New posters in the streets announced that all Jewish men aged 16-60 and Jewish women aged 16-40 must enlist for 3 days, starting at 8 am on October 23rd.
 Those enlisting must carry 3 days’ worth of food.

 Tuesday, 24 October

-More posters: all ages must enlist, and they should bring good footwear, a blanket, and 5 days’ worth of food.
-The designated collection points are in towns around Pest, but neither the railway nor the streetcars are running.
-At 8 pm, we are told that the radio announced the withdrawal of all the mobilization orders.
+More posters: all ages must enlist, and they should bring good footwear, a blanket, and enough food for 5 days.
+The designated collection points were in towns around Pest, but neither the railway nor the streetcars were operational.
+At 8 pm, we were informed that the radio announced the withdrawal of all mobilization orders.

-We hear rumors of the forced evacuation of Budapest.
+We heard rumors of the forced evacuation of Budapest.
 Would that apply to Jews?

 Thursday, 26 October

-At 9 pm, we hear the 91st ARS: Russian planes are coming from the north.
-Heavy bombing lasts over 2 hours.
+At 9 pm, we heard the 91st ARS.
+Russian planes were coming from the north.
+Heavy bombing lasted over 2 hours.
 From the sound of the anti-aircraft guns, the main attack was in the area of the Corvin department store.
-In addition, we are getting a combination of rain and snow.
-A great many apartments are without windows, we are not allowed to heat…
+Winter weather, with a combination of rain and snow, caused additional hardship in the many apartments without windows.
+We were not allowed to heat…

 What we didn’t know: